-Dear Chairman Miller and Members of the Committee on Civil Service and Labor:
+Dear Members of the Joint Committee on Financial Services:

-The ERISA Industry Committee ("ERIC") is writing to submit comments regarding New York City Council Int.
-No. 0888-2018 ("Int.
-888") to reinforce the importance of ensuring that the city-run retirement plan created by the bill conforms with the preemption protection afforded by federal law-the Employee Retirement Income Security Act of 1974 ("ERISA")-and does not impose benefit, reporting, or administrative requirements on employers sponsoring a retirement plan.
-Our letter builds upon comments that we submitted on August 1, 2018, when Int.
-888 was initially proposed.
+The ERISA Industry Committee ("ERIC") is writing to submit comments regarding proposed bills HB.1075, HB.1076, HB.1103, SB.574, and SB.602 to reinforce the importance of ensuring that the proposed state retirement savings program conforms with the preemption protection afforded by federal law-the Employee Retirement Income Security Act of 1974 ("ERISA") -and does not impose benefit, reporting, or administrative requirements on employers already sponsoring a retirement plan.

-I. ERIC's Interest in Int.
-No. 0888-2018
+I. ERIC's Interest in the Proposed Legislation

-Representing companies that voluntarily offer retirement benefits to workers and families across the country, ERIC is committed to the financial security of millions of Americans who are facing retirement or have already entered retirement.
+Representing companies that voluntarily offer retirement benefits to workers across the country, ERIC is committed to the financial security of millions of Americans who are facing retirement or have already entered into retirement.
 ERIC supports proposals and programs run by states and localities designed to promote and facilitate retirement saving by those who are not covered by an employer plan.
-However, it is critical that these programs avoid placing any burden on employers that already offer a qualified retirement plan regulated by federal ERISA law.
-We have concerns with Int.
-888 as currently drafted, and how it overlaps and connects with federal law that already governs the administration of private-sector retirement plans.
-We want to work with you to ensure that your program is a success without hindering employers that voluntarily provide generous retirement benefits under federal law.
+However, it is critical that these programs avoid placing any burden on employers that already voluntarily offer a qualified retirement plan regulated by federal ERISA law.
+ERIC members' retirement plans generally do not utilize a one-size-fits-all approach to enrollment timeframes, eligibility criteria, auto-enrollment features, or company contribution formulas.
+These plans comply with ERISA and should not be subject to state and local rules regarding eligibility, reporting, and enrollment of plan participants.
+We have concerns with the proposed bills, as currently drafted, and how they overlap and connect with federal law that already governs the administration of private-sector retirement plans.

 ERIC is the only national association that advocates exclusively for the nation's largest employers on health, retirement, and compensation public policies at the federal, state, and local levels.
-ERIC member companies are leaders in every sector of the economy, with employees in every state and locality in the nation.
+ERIC member companies-employers that have more than 10,000 employees-are leaders in every sector of the economy, with employees in every state and locality in the nation.
 These companies offer employee benefits to millions of workers and families across the country, and promote retirement savings, financial wellness, and health care value improvements and cost savings.
-ERIC advocates for public policies that support the ability of large employers to offer benefits effectively and efficiently under the federal statutory and regulatory framework of ERISA.
+ERIC advocates for public policies that support the ability of large employers to offer benefits effectively and efficiently under the federal regulatory framework of ERISA.
+We strongly encourage you to revise the proposed bills to ensure that no additional burdens are imposed on employers that are already providing a qualified retirement plan to employees.